-While you might be tempted to see marketing in terms of projects, to develop a competitive strategy you need to think of it as an ongoing process.
+While you might be tempted to see marketing in terms of projects, to develop a competitive strategy you need to think of marketing as an ongoing process.

 Here are some common questions prospective marketing clients ask us:

 - How long before I start making money?